huzaifa654/huzaifa654/ReadMe.md

 # 💫 About Me:
 Hello there!
-I'm Muhammad Huzaida, a passionate React Native developer.
+I'm Muhammad Huzaifa, a passionate React Native developer.
 I am excited about creating robust and user-friendly mobile applications that leverage the power of React Native.<br>With a strong background in mobile app development and a love for clean code, I strive to build applications that provide exceptional user experiences.
 I enjoy working on challenging projects and constantly expanding my skill set to keep up with the latest industry trends.

 ## 🌐 Socials: